Kathleen Vinehout: Controversies

 In 2009, Planned Parenthood revoked its endorsement of Kathleen when she authored an amendment to a reproductive rights bill that was designed to ensure access to birth control.
 Under the original bill, pharmacists would be required to fill prescriptions for abortion medication regardless of their religious beliefs.
 Sen. Vinehout claimed that such language violated the Wisconsin constitution, which states that no "control of, or interference with, the rights of conscience be permitted " and authored an amendment to the bill that allowed pharmacists to conscientiously object as long as they ensured that the patient would be able to receive the abortion drugs.

 A bill very similar to the one Kathleen proposed passed in the Wisconsin state budget in 2010 with the backing of Planned Parenthood.

 Vinehout considers herself pro-choice and believes that contraception should always be accessible and that abortions should be safe, legal, and rare.

-In 2010, the most recent year for which information is available, Vinehout received an "A" rating from the National Rifle Association.
+In 2010 and 2014, Vinehout received an "A" rating from the NRA Political Victory Fund.
 However, she has disagreed with their policies on many occasions.
 She supports increased background checks, banning bump stocks, and a continuation of the ban on fully automatic weapons.

 When speaking about gun issues, she has referenced her grandfather's death because of gun violence.